September 1, 1969, Berkshire UFO incident: In popular culture

 The Netflix reboot of Unsolved Mysteries dedicated an entire episode to the incident.

-The YouTube channel Yes Theory made a documentary about the UFO incident with interviews from people who saw the UFOs.
-The documentary has over 6.5 million views as of October 3rd, 2023.
+The YouTube channel Yes Theory made a documentary about the incident with interviews from people who reportedly witnessed the alleged craft.
+The documentary has over 6.5 million views as of 3 October 2023.

-The BBC Radio 4 series "Uncanny" covered this incident in a show broadcast on 25 June 2024 and featured interviews with Thomas Reed and Melanie Kirchdorfer.
+The BBC Radio 4 series Uncanny covered this incident in a show broadcast on 24 June 2024 and featured interviews with Thomas Reed and Melanie Kirchdorfer.